In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Introduction

 \ex.
 Is it true that \textbf{\blue{children}} who don't like \textbf{\red{sweets}} \textbf{are} rare?

-The \blue{main subject} of the question is ``\blue{children} who don't like sweets'', but a model that assumes sentences are structured linearly could instead assume that ``\red{sweets}'' is the subject of the question, as it is the positionally closest noun to the main verb.
-In downstream NLP tasks, such assumptions about the structure of sentences could lead to incorrect responses to inputs that humans find straightforward \cite{mccoy-etal-2019-right}.
-Recent work has found that pre-training on large corpora imparts syntactic inductive biases to LMs \citep{mueller-etal-2022-coloring}, and the strength of syntactic preferences increases with model depth \citep{mueller-linzen-2023-plant}; however, these studies relied on fine-tuning---performing weight updates on a large number of examples---to teach the task.
-We propose to evaluate the limits of in-context learning by extending these studies to an in-context learning setup.
+The \textbf{\blue{main subject}} is ``\textbf{\blue{children}}'', but a model that assumes sentences are structured linearly could instead analyze ``\textbf{\red{sweets}}'' as the subject, as it is the positionally closest noun to the \textbf{main verb}.
+In downstream tasks, such assumptions about sentence structure would lead to incorrect responses to inputs that humans find simple \cite{mccoy-etal-2019-right}.
+Studies using syntactic transformations tasks \citep{frank-mathis-2007-transformational} have found that pre-training on large corpora imparts syntactic inductive biases to LMs \citep{mueller-etal-2022-coloring}, and the strength of syntactic preferences increases with model depth \citep{mueller-linzen-2023-plant}.
+These studies relied on fine-tuning, where the LM's weights are updated based on examples of the task; we extend these analyses to the ICL setup.

-Specifically, we employ syntactic transformations tasks \citep{frank-mathis-2007-transformational}.
-We investigate LLMs' generalization in two settings: one where they are provided only with a handful of instances of the task, and another in which they are additionally provided with chain-of-thought (CoT) traces \citep{wei-etal-2022-cot}.
-CoT refers to the finding that LMs' performance on tasks can be improved if they are instructed to predict the intermediate computations required for the task.
-We examine whether giving the LMs access to syntactic reasoning traces---i.e., to meta-linguistic information---increases their reliance on robust syntactic features in novel settings.
-In our experiments, we evaluate not only the accuracy of the final answer, but also the \emph{correctness} of the model's reasoning and the \emph{faithfulness} of the model's final answer to its own reasoning.
+We investigate LLMs' generalization in syntactic transformations and natural language inference tasks.
+In each task, we evaluate in two settings: one where models are provided only with a handful of instances of the task, and another in which they are additionally provided with chain-of-thought (CoT) traces \citep{wei-etal-2022-cot}.
+CoT refers to the finding that LMs' task performance can be improved if they are instructed to predict the intermediate computations required for the task.
+We examine whether giving LMs access to syntactic reasoning traces and meta-linguistic information increases their reliance on robust features.
+We evaluate not only the accuracy of the final answer, but also the \emph{correctness} of the model's reasoning and the \emph{faithfulness} of the model's final answer to its own reasoning.